 - Control your blood pressure.
 High blood pressure puts stress on your heart and blood vessels.
 Talk to your doctor about ways to manage your blood pressure.
 This includes exercising, keeping a diet that is low in salt, and losing weight if you are overweight.
 Your doctor may also prescribe medicines to help control your blood pressure.
 It is important to follow your doctor’s orders for all medicines.

 - Control your cholesterol levels.
 There are two types of cholesterol.
 High-density lipoproteins (HDL) are “good” for you.
 Low-density lipoproteins (LDL) are “bad” for you.
 Too much “bad” cholesterol in your blood increases your risk of heart disease.
-If your LDLs are high, your doctor may prescribe medicines to help lower it.
+If you’ve had a heart attack, your doctor will prescribe medications to help keep cholesterol levels in check.
 You also should eat a heart-healthy diet and start an exercise program.

 - Check for diabetes.
 Diabetes is a disease that has to do with your insulin hormone levels.
 You can have Type 1 diabetes if your body doesn’t produce any insulin.
 You can have Type 2 diabetes if your body doesn’t produce enough insulin or doesn’t use it correctly.
 Having diabetes increases your risk of heart attack and stroke.
 Talk to your doctor about getting screened for diabetes.
 If you have diabetes, they can help you create a plan to manage your condition.